Kuratoro/zk.zettel.page/navigation.md

 ## Buttons

-* All the navigation buttons are at the bottom of the page.
-From left to right:
+* All the navigation buttons are at the top left of the page (on mobile, they are at the bottom).
+From left to right (or left to right, on mobile):
-  * Home - takes you back to the homepage
+  * Z-Index - displays all the notes in clusters
   * Edit - takes you to the Github source page where you can edit the note you're on
   * Search - takes you to the search page
-  * Z-Index - displays all the notes in clusters

 ## Navigating nearby zettels